Fair Value Measurements

 December 31,

-Based on factors such as historical experience, market data, issuer-specific factors, and current economic conditions, the Company did not record an allowance for credit losses as of December 31, 2025 related to these investments.
+There were no marketable securities in unrealized loss positions as of December 31, 2024.
+Based on factors such as historical experience, market data, issuer-specific factors, and current economic conditions, the Company did not record an allowance for credit losses as of December 31, 2024 related to these investments.
 Further, given the lack of significant change in the credit risk, the Company does not consider these investments to be impaired.

 About Fair Value Disclosures